OPEC chief hints at action to reduce oil glut

 BAGHDAD Iraq's oil reserves have increased to 153 billion barrels, from a previous estimate of 143 billion barrels, Oil Minister Jabar al-Luaibi said on Sunday.

-VIENNA OPEC's officials signalled on Monday the group could act to reduce a glut of oil that has knocked the price towards double digits, but said it was unlikely to set individual country production quotas at a meeting this week.
+VIENNA OPEC's president signalled on Monday it could act to reduce a glut of oil that has knocked the price down towards double digits, but said it was unlikely to set individual country production quotas at a meeting this week.

-OPEC's President Abdul Kareem Luaibi, who is also Iraq's oil minister, said maintaining the price at $100 (64.34 pounds)-$120 a barrel was "reasonable and acceptable", but repeatedly declined to specify what action, if any, OPEC might take when it meets on Thursday.
+Abdul Kareem Luaibi, who also serves as oil minister of Iraq, said maintaining the price at $100 (64.33 pounds)-$120 a barrel was "reasonable and acceptable", but repeatedly declined to specify what action if any OPEC might take when it meets on Thursday.

 Supply from OPEC is running nearly 2 million barrels per day (bpd) above a self-imposed production ceiling of 30 million barrels per day set when ministers last met in December.
 At the time, individual targets for countries were not allocated.